wordofwarning/wordofwarning.org/current/2016-worksahead/index.md

 From Dyson to the Passion — an unpredictable double bill from Top Joe + Lucy McCormick.

 ### Artists
-**Terri Donovan**
+**Terri Donovan** (Compact Edition)
 "*Finding Elsie* is about me, my Dad, my Gran… and dementia.
 This is my exploration of how relationships change and continue to change in my attempt to find a true reflection of my Elsie."
 <a href="http://twitter.com/TerriTezmabob" target="_blank">@TerriTezmabob</a>

-**Afreena Islam**
+**Afreena Islam** (Compact Edition)
 "I've only been alive for about 30% of my dad's life, so I've been trying to piece together what happened in the 70% I wasn't…"<br>A daughter telling secondhand stories to strangers, trying to navigate her dad's journey to help her figure out her own.
 <a href="http://twitter.com/afreenaazaria" target="_blank">@afreenaazaria</a>

+**Top Joe** (Evening Edition)
+Top Joe is a timid character who wears a hi-vis jacket and only comes out at night.
+He occasionally braves leaving the house in order to meet people and give his thoughts on life, vouchers and pistachios.<br>For Works Ahead he is developing a piece that explores the nature of Ross Kemp, Dyson vacuum cleaners, identity, comedy, and childhood.
+<a href="http://twitter.com/toptopjoe" target="_blank">@toptopjoe</a> | <a href="http://vimeo.com/topjoe" target="_blank">vimeo.com/topjoe</a>

-**Lucy McCormick**
+**Lucy McCormick** (Evening Edition)
 "I have cast myself as God in a large scale biblical re-enactment, performed via pop ballads and performance art with the help of two backing dancers.
 I was partly inspired to create this work by an ongoing interest in the Quaker belief in 'God' as one's own moral conscience — that of 'God in everyone'.<br>The piece is also an exercise in casting myself as the Ultimate Man, allowing for my interests and frustrations in gender politics and feminist discourse."
 <a href="http://twitter.com/lucy_muck" target="_blank">@lucy_muck</a>

-**Top Joe**
-Top Joe is a timid character who wears a hi-vis jacket and only comes out at night.
-He occasionally braves leaving the house in order to meet people and give his thoughts on life, vouchers and pistachios.<br>For Works Ahead he is developing a piece that explores the nature of Ross Kemp, Dyson vacuum cleaners, identity, comedy, and childhood.
-<a href="http://twitter.com/toptopjoe" target="_blank">@toptopjoe</a> | <a href="http://vimeo.com/topjoe" target="_blank">vimeo.com/topjoe</a>

 #### Venue + Booking Details for Compact Edition
 Dates: Friday 3 + Saturday 4 June 2016, 5pm + 6pm (*limited capacity, repeats*)